OnniSaarni/SPT-Fika-Docker-Guide/README.md

 The server path is defined in the pre-setup script and if not edited - should be in ($HOME/docker/containers/spt-fika/server/user/profiles)

-You can copy them with this command:
+You can backup profiles with this command:

 ```
 cp -r $HOME/docker/containers/spt-fika/server/user/profiles $HOME/docker/containers/backups/fika/profiles